LEEYJ1021/rail-freight-decarbonization/README.md

 Quantitative simulation of CO₂e and block-time effects from shifting freight trains from peak to off-peak hours across four corridors (Gyeongbu, Chungbuk, Yeongdong, Jungang).
 Each corridor has an empirically derived passenger-conflict ceiling beyond which slot reallocation becomes infeasible without dedicated freight infrastructure.
 A cold-start CO₂ penalty (λ_start = 0.12, KEPCO operational survey) is modeled explicitly and shown to be dominated by peak congestion relief across all shift levels and corridors.

-**Key result:** At 20% shift, Gyeongbu achieves 1,511 tCO₂e/yr reduction and 33.0 M KRW/yr in monetized K-ETS savings.
-Combined reduction across Chungbuk, Yeongdong, and Jungang (all below their passenger ceilings of 25–30%) is 3,769 tCO₂e/yr and 82.3 M KRW/yr.
+**Key result:** At 20% shift, Gyeongbu achieves 1,511 tCO₂e/yr reduction and 33.0 million KRW/yr in monetized K-ETS savings.
+Combined reduction across Chungbuk, Yeongdong, and Jungang (all below their passenger ceilings of 25–30%) is 3,769 tCO₂e/yr and 82.3 million KRW/yr.
 All 32 non-zero scenarios show net CO₂e reduction; direction is robust across cold-start sensitivity λ_start ∈ [0.05, 0.35].

 **Outputs:** `exp4_peak_shift_table.csv`, `exp4_peak_shift_tradeoff.pdf`, `exp4_coldstart_sensitivity.pdf`